-The May 5 viewing hours are part of Bryan’s First Friday arts celebration featuring live music, artist demonstrations and happy hour specials at the numerous restaurants and bars throughout the historic district.
+The May 5 viewing hours were part of Bryan’s First Friday arts celebration featuring live music, artist demonstrations and happy hour specials at the numerous restaurants and bars throughout the historic district.

 Visualization studies at Texas A&M